-- Systematic observations of food contact surfaces that are unclean. - Equipment is not cleaned after the harvesting operation has ceased for that run time e.g. after final shift
+- Widespread observations of non-food contact surfaces that are unclean. - Equipment is not cleaned after the harvesting operation has ceased for that run time e.g. after final shift.

-4.06.13e: Does the design and condition of the equipment (e.g., smooth surfaces, smooth weld seams, nontoxic materials, no wood) facilitate effective cleaning, sanitation and maintenance?
-Total compliance (5 points): Equipment should be made of appropriate materials that can be easily cleaned and maintained, that are not porous or toxic and can withstand the cleaning process.
+4.05.13e: Does the design and condition of the machinery (e.g., smooth surfaces, smooth weld seams, nontoxic materials, no wood) facilitate effective cleaning, sanitation and maintenance?
+Total compliance (10 points): Machinery should be made of appropriate materials that can be easily cleaned and maintained, that are not porous or toxic and can withstand the cleaning process.
 Equipment should be designed to allow access and easy cleaning (including hollow structures on supports, rollers, racks, etc.), with no hard to get to (debris catching) areas.
 Surfaces that are porous, trap debris, badly damaged should be replaced.
 Wood, for example, is porous and can trap moisture.
 Welds should be smooth and not "bobbly".